-As this bizarre and disjointed school year wraps up, there may not be an opportunity for an in-person, face-to-face “thank you” moment with your child’s teacher.
+As yet another bizarre and disjointed school year wraps up, there may not be an opportunity for an in-person, face-to-face “thank you” moment with your child’s teacher.
 Schools remain fully closed in many districts, meaning no farewell parties or goodbye hugs on the last day of school.

 My philosophy is to give gifts to my kids’ teachers every June, without fail.
 In case the disrupted schedule and unexpected home-schooling have caused you to possibly reconsider the notion of giving a teacher gift, let me respectfully share three points to consider:

-First: Please remember that this teacher looked after your child’s every need for at least six hours a day, five days a week, for roughly six and a half months.
+First: Please remember that this teacher worked with and for your child for at least six hours a day, five days a week, for roughly six and a half months.
 (Having now spent a lot of “quality” time with your child during the pandemic, you may have a new appreciation for the amount of patience this requires.)

-Second: Teachers have had to rapidly adjust to online learning and delivering curriculum material in a whole different way.
-They’ve had to change direction mid-stream, think outside the box and adopt new technology platforms.
+Second: Teachers have had to continually adjust to online learning and delivering curriculum material in a whole different way.
+They’ve had to change direction mid-stream, think outside the box, and adopt new technology platforms — often with minimal or lacklustre resources.
 And, since many of them are parents themselves, they’re doing so amid the same work-from-home circus as the rest of us.

 Finally: Keep in mind that people become teachers because they like being around kids.
 Their usual routine has been pulled away from them, too.
-Instead of an action-packed workday surrounded by eager young faces, they’re staring at a screen for hours, reviewing online work and typing feedback that may never be clicked on.
-This year, you still have an opportunity to show them you’re grateful for their efforts.
+Instead of an action-packed workday surrounded by eager young faces, they’re staring at a screen for hours, reviewing online work, and typing feedback that may never be clicked on.
+However, you still have an opportunity to show them you’re grateful for their efforts.

-This year, however, presenting a teacher with any kind of tangible gift – purchased or homemade – might not be feasible.
+And again, this year, presenting a teacher with any kind of tangible gift – purchased or homemade – might not be feasible.
 In areas where schools remain closed, a representative from your family may soon be invited to visit the school to collect your child’s belongings.
-This visit will be brief (my local school board has a 15-minute maximum), but it’s possible that a gift could be placed in the classroom to be picked up by the teacher at a later time.
+This visit will be brief (my local school board had a 15-minute maximum), but it’s possible that a gift could be placed in the classroom to be picked up by the teacher at a later time.
 However, schools are still highly restricted areas, so there are no guarantees that drop-offs like this will be permitted, or that the teacher will have an opportunity to retrieve the gift.

 As with so many things during this time, we need to turn to electronic solutions.